bdijkstra82/OpenBSD-gpio-idlemon/README.md

 # OpenBSD-gpio-idlemon
 Blinks an LED based on CPU load.
+When the system is idle, the LED will blink every few seconds.
+When the system is busy, the LED will blink rapidly.

 ###PC Engines ALIX
 An example configuration for ALIX boards follows.